-Employee replacement: - This technique saves the organization from the loss that it would be bearing when any of the employees suddenly leaves.
+Employee replacement: - This technique saves the organization from the loss that it would be born when any of the employees suddenly leaves.
 Rotating employees in that role can help the organization for an immediate period.
 Here, the job rotation method becomes the savior.

 - Job Enlargement

-Job enlargement as the name suggests is about adding more responsibilities or activities in the same job of the employee.
+Job enlargement as the name suggests is about adding more responsibilities or activities in the same job to the employee.
 This means that employees will do different activities in the job that eliminates the boredom that the employee was going through, and it also eliminated the monotonous work of the employee.
 The benefits that the employee and the organization can yield from job enlargement are:

-Earn a higher wage: - Employees can earn higher wages after getting more responsibilities being added to their role.
+Earn a higher wage: - Employees can earn higher wages after getting more responsibilities added to their role.

 Give more autonomy: - Along with autonomy comes accountability and responsibility.
 As the person is now handling more responsibility, they are given autonomy to do their job and they are more accountable for the result that they are extracting.

 Career growth: - When additional responsibility is given to the employees, they are also given the training so that they carry out the duties successfully.
 This helps the employee in learning new skills that can help in their further career.
 When employees realize that the organization is considering their individual growth, then there is less attrition rate in the country leading to the benefit of the organization.

 This is the method where the motivators are added to the existing job.
 Like adding skill variety, extra tasks, giving feedback, meaning to the job, and increasing autonomy.
 Through this method, the job is made more meaningful for the employee.

 If you are getting confused between job enlargement and job enrichment here is the difference: job enlargement makes the job more motivating by broadening the job of the employees, whereas job enrichment is when we are adding motivators to the existing job of the employee.